 “Yvonne’s not my girlfriend,” Wallace confessed, not caring if he’d gone back on his words.
 “She was just using that excuse to stick around and help us with the funeral.”

 Wallace clenched his fist then, trying to restrain his anger.
 “Don’t you talk about Yvonne like that.”

 “Then don’t talk about my girl like that.”

 “Well?”
 Wallace said, focusing on Cyndi again–and ignoring Josh completely.
 “Don’t you want to explain yourself?”

 “Wait,” Angela interrupted Wallace–though she didn’t mean to do it on purpose.
-“If she was writing about Wallace, then why didn’t Ehlo discover it yet when he read it immediately after he bought it 2 years ago?”
+“If she was writing about Wallace, then why didn’t Ehlo discover it yet when he read it immediately after he bought it two years ago?”

 “Some things are similar on the surface only,” Ehlo told Angela.
 “Like the lovers’ bracelet incident.
 Those are common, right?
-So of course I thought that was so cool something like that happened to us too.
+So, of course, I thought that was so cool something like that happened to us too.
 I mean it wasn’t rare or strange that some guy out there would think of doing that for his girl too.”

 “Then how could you be sure this is about Wallace?”
 Angela turned to Wallace then.
 “I’m not saying that you’re lying.
 I just want to rule out everything.”

 “What Ehlo said is only part of it,” Wallace answered, looking at Angela this time–and no longer staring at Cyndi.
 “The other part is the dialogues were what I had told her in private.
 She had used them all, not changing a word.”